DrewDavidson1999/MIST353_Project/SampleProject/Pages/README.md

   - `Edit.cshtml`, `Details.cshtml`, `Delete.cshtml`: Supporting CRUD operation pages, that allow a user to modify their password, view it, or delete their account
 - Description: This Razor page allows users to see their account information while having the primary function of editing their password.
 However, they are also able to delete and view their account information from this page.
 - API Used: `spChangePassword` API, integrated using backend C#.
-- Database Interaction: Pulls data from the `Ext_Weather_Current` table in the `WeatherDataDB` database.
+- Database Interaction: Pulls data from the `Ext_User` table in the `WeatherDataDB` database.
-- Functionality: Users enter a city name in the search bar on the page.
-Then the user's input is sent to the `GetWeatherByLocation` API, which retrieves all matching weather forecast information, including:
-  - Temperature
+- Functionality: Users enter into the index of users and find themselves, and go into their account and edit their password, and it then updates it in the database
-  - Humidity
+  - Username
-  - Wind Speed
+  - User Email
-  - A weather description
+  - Password
-  - The date and time of the forecast
   - Displays all retrieved data in a structured table format for the user to view.

-## `put your name` Razor Page Documentation
-### Razor Page 1 -
+### Razor Page 2 - Edit Preferred Location
-- **Location**: `Pages/`
+- **Location**: `Pages/PreferredLocUpdate`
-- Description:
+- Contains multiple `.cshtml` files for CRUD operations:
+  - `Create.cshtml`: Allows an option for a user to create a preferred location for themselves
+  - `Edit.cshtml`, `Details.cshtml`, `Delete.cshtml`: Supporting CRUD operation pages, that allow a user to modify their preferred location, delete it, or view it
-- API Used: `sp`
+- API Used: `spChangePreferredLocation` API, integrated using backend C#.
-- Database Interaction:
+- Database Interaction: Pulls data from the `Ext_PreferredLocation` table in the `WeatherDataDB` database.
+- Functionality: Users enter in their user id and their preferred location, and it updates it in the database.
+  - User ID
-- Functionality:
+  - Preferred Location
+  - Displays all retrieved data in a structured table format for the user to view.